 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $100K annually.
-The largest fraction of Tesla Motors people (42 percent) have been working for one to four years and earn approximately $84K per year on average.
+Average pay is $97K annually for those with five to nine years of experience.
+The largest slice of the Tesla Motors workforce (41 percent) has been working for one to four years and earns, on average, around $84K per year.

 Certifications and Degrees